-The Group undertakes an annual risk review to identify risks which are considered by the Board to be material to the development, performance, position or future prospects of the Group.
-Aferian does not have a dedicated risk management or internal audit function, consequently the risk management review is carried out by the executive management team.
-Risks within the Group are categorised with four areas: Strategic, Operational, Financial and Compliance related.
-The following risks are considered to be material.
-The risks and mitigations taken are summarised in the table below.
-They are not set out in priority order.
+The Group conducts an annual risk review to identify risks that the Board deems significant to the development, performance, position, or future prospects of the Group.
+Aferian does not have a dedicated risk management or internal audit function, leading to the execution of the risk management review by the executive management team.
+Risks within the Group are classified into four categories: Strategic, Operational, Financial, and Compliance-related.
+The ensuing risks are regarded as material, and a summary of the associated mitigations is provided in the table below.
+The risks and mitigations are not presented in priority order.